jostylr/write-web/src/save.md

 Our requirements:  `save.jostylr.com/user/repo/...` points to an upload into the ... folders of s3 in the repo of interest.
 This will store the files locally in that repo and sync to s3 for backup; part of the setup process will also do a reverse sync.

 Security.
 One option is to put a password for the folders.
-This would require cookie and sessions and be a bit of a hassle.
-Instead, we will allow for uploads, but a file is quarantined until it appears on a manifest list.
+This would require cookie and sessions and be a bit of a hassle. ~~Instead, we will allow for uploads, but a file is quarantined until it appears on a manifest list.
 A file that already exists will have the new file versioned and quarantined until on the manifest.
-The versioning should be returned to the uploader along with another upload form.
+The versioning should be returned to the uploader along with another upload form. ~~

+New idea.
+All files not already existing are saved in the assets folder, under the provided path.
+There needs to be an import list to port them into the build folder where they will get served.
+Files that would overwrite them use the random name.
+All files get put in a list with their actual filename, their uploaded filename, the file hash, and the upload date.

+When the files get transferred to build, a list should be maintained of what files and hashes have been sent.
+Each time the transfer is run, it checks to see what transfers need to be done.
+The what-has-been transferred should have filename and hash.
+This will be checked against which files should be done.

 The form should also have a comment box.
 All of this needs to be logged.